 #2 Strive for an Overall Budget Figure that is Both Challenging Yet Attainable

-Church finances are all over the board in these post COVID days.
+Church finances are all over the board these days.
 Some churches have come through a dark financial time.
-Others are exiting the days of COVID in the same place they were before budget wise.
+Others are in roughly the same place now as they were before the pandemic.
 Still others have seen a remarkable uptick in giving that they never imagined was possible.
 All of this leads to many churches needing to dramatically rethink what their overall budget number should be for this next calendar year.
 Rather than take the path of least resistance which often means simply approving a plan very similar to the year before, planning for 2022 provides a prime season to think honestly and at the same time creatively.

 #3 Prioritize Your Staff’s Well Being in Your Budget

 The last 12-18 months have been the hardest period of most ministers’ careers.
 In many cases, church staffs have sacrificed on numerous levels in order to see their church through this challenging time.
 It is critical that your 2022 Budget reflects an appreciation for your staff.
 Of course, salary raises are always a clear, tangible sign of appreciation.
 At the same time, a budget that includes extra funds for conferences, sabbatical time or other opportunities for self care are equally good ways to communicate appreciation.